dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 *model_applications/s2s/UserScript_obsPrecip_obsOnly_Hovmoeller*.

 Save this file in a directory where you have read and write permissions, such as
-$WORKING_DIR/data/hovmoeller, where $WORKING_DIR is the path to your data directory.
+$WORKING_DIR/data/hovmoeller, where $WORKING_DIR is the path to the directory where you will save input data.

 Configuration Files
 ___________________